ms-iot/ros_msft_onnx/README.md

 ## Running the samples
 There are two launch files included as samples in the launch folder.
 An object tracking demo and a deep pose detection demo.

-### Person Tracker Demo
+### Object Tracker Demo
- `tracker.launch` demonstrates tracking people in images/video.
+ `tracker.launch` demonstrates tracking of up to 20 classes icluding people in images/video.

 To run the person tracking detection demo, source the workspace and then roslaunch the launch file.